Dog Licensing Information

 Residents of unincorporated North County and Unincorporated South County must contact the County of San Diego Department of Animal Services for licensing.

-The pet tag you will receive also has additional features — like your pet’s identification in case they escape — that can be activated on PetHub.com.
+The pet tag you will receive has important additional features — like your pet’s identification information — that can also be activated or updated on PetHub.com.

 Service dog licenses, Rabies exemption licenses or any other special dog licenses cannot be completed through PetHub.com.
 Information must be emailed to [email protected] or done in-person.